 9 Tips for Improving WordPress Performance

-Sorry, this entry is only available in Brazilian Portuguese.
+Sorry, this entry is only available in PT.
 For the sake of viewer convenience, the content is shown below in the alternative language.
 You may click the link to switch the active language.

 WordPress is the single largest platform for website creation and web application delivery worldwide.
 About a quarter of all sites are now built on open source WordPress software, including sites for eBay, Mozilla, RackSpace, TechCrunch, CNN, MTV, the New York Times, the Wall Street Journal.